shubhomoydas/ad_examples/Motivations.md

     - For uncertainty sampling with a linear model, the hyperplane margin should pass through the region of uncertainty
     - The uncertainty region has a well-known prior when anomaly detector ensembles are employed
     - AAD designs a hyperplane that passes through the uncertainty region and tries to maintain it there so that uncertainty sampling can then be employed for anomaly detection
-    - To ensure that the hyperplane passes through the region of uncertainty, a weak pair-wise constraint is employed
+    - To ensure that the hyperplane passes through the region of uncertainty, a weak pair-wise constraint is employed; this constraint ensures that ***labeled anomalies** are more likely to be assigned higher scores than **labeled nominals**; to make the constraint scalable, **AAD uses the score and instance ranked at the tau-th quantile as a proxy nominal**
     - Instances on one side of the margin are much more likely to be anomalies than on the other side; presenting instances from the 'anomaly' side to the analyst then reveals true anomalies faster

 The **desired properties** of an ensemble-based detector which will make it well-suited for active learning are: